-The Group's treasury function operates under Board-approved policies without acting as a profit centre or engaging in speculative trading activities.
+During the year the Group's treasury function operated under Board-approved policies without acting as a profit centre or engaging in speculative trading activities.
 Its primary objectives are to secure adequate funding in accordance with the treasury policy and maintain targeted headroom on key financial ratios.

-Long-term borrowings are mainly at fixed rates that provide certainty of future cash flows, or are indexed to inflation (RPI) to match the inflation-linked accretion to the Regulatory Asset Value (RAV) (Ofgem have now changed this to a Consumer Price Index including owner occupiers' housing costs(CPIH) basis).
-The Group also holds some floating rate debt.
+Long-term borrowings are mainly at fixed rates that provide certainty of future cash flows, or are indexed to inflation (the Retail Price Index (RPI) to match the inflation-linked accretion to the Regulatory Asset Value (RAV).
+Ofgem have now changed this to a Consumer Price Index including owner occupiers' housing costs (CPIH) basis.
+The Group also holds some floating rate debt facilities.